isabella232/mobile-services.de-DE/help/ios/phonegap/phonegap-methods.md

 * **trackLocation**

-   Sendet die aktuellen x- und y-Koordinaten.
+   Sendet die aktuellen X- und Y-Koordinaten.
 Also uses the points of interest that were defined in the `ADBMobileConfig.json` file to determine if the location provided as a parameter is within any of your POIs.
 Falls die aktuellen Koordinaten auf einen definierten POI passen, wird eine Kontextdatenvariable gefüllt und zusammen mit dem `trackLocation`-Aufruf gesendet.

    * Hier finden Sie die Syntax für diese Methode: